You're logging everything and seeing nothing

 The five fields you need on every webhook log entry

-After debugging webhook failures across maybe 30 different integrations, these are non-negotiable:
+After debugging webhook failures across maybe 30 different integrations, these are the five I refuse to work without.

-2. Event type.
-Not the full payload.
-Just the type. payment_intent.succeeded, push, order.completed.
+Log the event type, and only the type. payment_intent.succeeded, push, order.completed.
 You need to know what happened before you care about the details.

-3. Processing duration.
-How long did your handler take?
+Log how long your handler took.
 50ms is normal.
-30 seconds means your database query is doing a full table scan and the sender is about to time out and retry, which creates duplicates, which creates a whole other class of problems.
+30 seconds means a query is doing a full table scan and the sender is about to time out and retry, which creates duplicates, which creates a whole other class of problems.

 Log the envelope, not the letter